Tallahassee, Florida: Neighborhoods

 Tallahassee has many neighborhoods inside the city limits.
 Some of the most known and defined include All Saints, Apalachee Ridge, Betton Hills, Buck Lake, Callen, Frenchtown (the oldest historically black neighborhood in the state), Killearn Estates, Killearn Lakes Plantation, Lafayette Park, Levy Park, Los Robles, Midtown, Holly Hills, Jake Gaither/University Park, Indian Head Acres, Myers Park, Smokey Hollow, SouthWood, Seminole Manor and Woodland Drives.

-Tallahassee is also home to some gated communities, including Golden Eagle, Ox Bottom, Lafayette Oaks, and The Preserve at San Luis; the Tallahassee Ranch Club is to the southeast of the city.
+Canopy Roads

+Tallahassee is notable for its canopy roads.
+The residents appreciate them and they offer a tranquil alternative to the normal city expanse of asphalt, cement and signs.

+Tallahassee has nine "officially designated" canopy roads that contribute greatly to the southern charm of the city.